 You don’t need a Financial Planner to operate and run an SMSF.
 Neither do you need one to buy shares, to open up a bank account or to invest in property.
 However, a Financial Planner may be required when opening up certain types of investment accounts (a Separate Managed Account for example).
 Superannuation Warehouse does not offer financial planning services.

-You can wind down the SMSF and transfer your Super balance to a retail fund or another SMSF.
+With us you can wind down the SMSF and transfer your Super balance to a retail fund or another SMSF.
 You can also transfer your SMSF to another administrator or accountant (we work hard to make sure you don’t!).
 As Trustees are responsible for the SMSF, the choice of the Fund’s administrator and service provider rests entirely with you.

 Trustees decide which insurer is best tailored to the needs of the Fund.
 You can pay life insurance premiums from your SMSF in much the same way that you would from a retail super fund.
 The group policy we have for members of SMSF’s covers life and disability insurance.